vishnugamini/LocalLLMAgent/README.md

 # Local LLM Agent (Work In Progress)

-## The name of the repo might sound peculiar to your ears but here is an explanation as to what it is
+## The name of the repository might sound peculiar to your ears but here is an explanation as to what it is

 The Local LLM Agent is an AI-powered tool designed to automate complex and time-consuming tasks directly on your device.
 By leveraging OpenAI's API, this agent can autonomously complete entire workflows, saving you hours of manual effort.
 The agent is capable of recursive self-calling, allowing it to self-correct and achieve the tasks presented in the query.